atomisthq/docs/docs/getting-started/build-your-own-development-automation.md

 #### Installing and Configuring the Rug CLI

 Firstly make sure you've installed the latest Rug CLI for your platform.
-Then in order to publish new rugs you need to configure the [Rug CLI](setup-dev-env.md) with the credentials it needs to push your rugs to Atomists.
+Then in order to publish new rugs you need to configure the [Rug CLI][rug-dev] with the credentials it needs to push your rugs to Atomists.
 To see this problem you can try to run the command `rug repositories configure` and you should see:

+[rug-dev]: developing-rugs.md

 ```shell
 $ rug repositories configure